-Properties lying east of Kooyong Road (including the east side of the road), are covered by the Malvern rate books and valuation records.
-These have been scanned as PDFs and may be viewed at the Stonnington History Centre.
+Properties east of Kooyong Road (including the east side of the road), are covered by the Malvern rate books and valuation records.
+These have been scanned as PDFs and may be viewed at the History Centre.

-Properties lying west of Kooyong Road (including the west side of the road), are covered by the Prahran rate books and valuation records.
+Properties west of Kooyong Road (including the west side of the road), are covered by the Prahran rate books and valuation records.
 These have been scanned as PDFs, and are available for loan on DVD Rom from Stonnington libraries, or viewed at the Stonnington History Centre.
-Other useful resources have also been included in the DVD Rom set, including the voter’s rolls that have survived for the Prahran area.
+Other useful resources have also been included in the DVD Rom set, including voter rolls that have survived for the Prahran area.

 Rate books for the City of Stonnington are not open to the public.